Winstrol is one of the most famous steroids of all time.

 - Increased aggression

-If a woman takes highly-androgenic steroids, she can look forward to all of that and more . . .
+If a woman takes highly-androgenic steroids, she can look forward to all of that plus . . .

 - Drastic increase in clitorus size (clitoromegaly), which in some cases can resemble a small penis

 - Breast shrinkage